kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_indexing_slicing_filtering_1d_exercise1.md

 )  # in meters
 ```

-For each of these questions, write a single line of code that prints the requested step lengths:
+For each of these questions, write a single line of code that prints the requested step lengths.

 1. From the third step up to the end;
-2. The two last steps;
+2. The last two steps;
-3. All steps, but without the two firsts and the two lasts;
+3. All steps, but without the first two and the last two;
 4. Every other step starting from the third;
-5. Steps 2, 5, 6, 7, with step 0 being the first.
+5. Steps 2, 5, 6, and 7, with step 0 being the first.
 6. The first and the last.

 ```{code-cell} ipython3